raghunandepu/Smart-Contract-With-OpenZeppelin/README.md

-# The "TutorialToken" smart contractSmart-Contract-With-OpenZeppelin
+# The "TutorialToken" Smart Contract With OpenZeppelin

 You can find complete tutorial of this smart contract [here](http://truffleframework.com/tutorials/robust-smart-contracts-with-openzeppelin).